Anna Frajlich

-Anna Frajlich (born 1942), known also as Anna Frajlich-Zając, is a Polish-American poet and a Senior Lecturer Emerita at the Department of Slavic Languages and Associate Faculty Member, Harriman Institute at Columbia University in New York City, where she taught Polish language and literature for over three decades.
+Anna Frajlich (born March 10, 1942), known also as Anna Frajlich-Zając, is a Polish-American poet and a Senior Lecturer Emerita at the Department of Slavic Languages and Associate Faculty Member, Harriman Institute at Columbia University in New York City, where she taught Polish language and literature for over three decades.

 Early life and education

-Frajlich was born in 1942 in Kyrgyzstan to a Polish-Jewish family.
+Frajlich was born in Kyrgyzstan to a Polish-Jewish family.
 The family was separated in 1941.
 Her father, Psachie Frajlich, a technician, found himself in Lysva, in Perm Region, in USSR, while her mother, Amalia, ended up in Kyrgyzstan where Anna was born.
 The family was able to reunite in Lysva in 1943.
 After the end of the war of World War II, in 1946, the family returned to Poland and settled in Szczecin.

 Frajlich graduated from the University of Warsaw with the master's degree in Polish literature.
 She studied at the Slavic Department of the New York University where she was awarded a PhD in Russian literature in 1991.
 Her doctoral thesis "Legacy of Ancient Rome in the Russian Silver Age" was later published as a monograph.

 Career

 After completing her master's degree, she worked in publications for visually impaired people.
-In 1968–1969, the Communist government in Poland engaged in an anti-Semitic campaign that spurred the last significant emigration wave of Polish Jews from the country.
-Frajlich, together with her husband, engineer Władysław Zając, and son, emigrated to the United States in 1969.
+Frajlich, together with her husband, engineer Władysław Zając, and son, emigrated to the United States in 1969, as a part of an emigration wave of Polish Jews in response to the Polish government's antisemitic campaign.

-Her first teaching job in the United States was at SUNY Stony Brook where she taught Polish language.
+Her first teaching job in the United States was at SUNY Stony Brook, where she taught the Polish language.
 In 1982, she started teaching Polish language and then literature at Columbia University, where she worked until her retirement in 2016.
 She started contributing to the Polish émigré press in the United States and Europe.
 She was also a freelance contributor to the Radio Free Europe, Polish Section.
 Anna Frajlich was the only Polish journalist from the Radio Free Europe to whom Czesław Miłosz granted an interview after he became the 1980 Nobel Prize winner in Literature.

-She started writing and publishing her poetry in 1958 in weekly literary supplements in Warsaw, Szczecin and Poznań.
+She started writing and publishing her poetry in 1958 in weekly literary supplements in Warsaw, Szczecin, and Poznań.
 Her first book of poetry "Aby wiatr namalować" ("To paint the wind") was published in 1976 in England.
 Her poetry in translation appeared in the US in journals "Mr. Cogito", "Artful Dodge", "Poet Lore", "Terra Poetica" and others since early 1980s.

 In 2007, she was named an Honorary Ambassador of Szczecin (in Polish "Ambasador Szczecina").

-She has published numerous books of poetry, essays and articles.
+She has published numerous poetry books, essays, and articles.
 Her poetry was translated into English, French, Italian, Spanish, Ukrainian and Russian languages.
-Frajlich is considered "not only a notable émigré poet, but, arguably, she is the most prominent Polish woman émigré poet of her generation".
+Frajlich is considered "not only a notable émigré poet but, arguably, she is the most prominent Polish woman émigré poet of her generation".